 Clinical Practice (Field Experiences)

-The Teacher Education Programs at Saint Anselm College have adopted a clinical practice model.
+The Teacher Education Program at Saint Anselm College has adopted a clinical practice model.
 Teacher education candidates have multiple and diverse clinical placements across settings and grade levels.
 Candidates will complete a clinical experience in a middle school and a high school.
 Candidates will also experience a variety of school settings (e.g. urban, suburban, and Catholic schools).

-During each clinical experience, students take an active participatory role in an assigned classroom.
+During each clinical experience, students take an active, participatory role in an assigned classroom.
 The clinical placements are embedded in education courses with correlating assigned projects and experiences intended to connect theoretical foundation with practical application.
-Prior to their Capstone Clinical Experience, students have completed multiple experiences and more than 100 hours in classrooms.
+Prior to their clinical capstone experience, students will have completed multiple experiences and more than 100 hours in classrooms.

 Secondary education majors have two advisors, one in their content major and one in education.
-Students are required to meet with their academic advisors in their content department to select appropriate courses to meet competencies for their content major.
-Students also meet with their academic advisor in the education department to develop a plan of study to meet course, clinical, and assessment requirements.
+Students are required to meet with their academic advisors in their content department to select appropriate courses for their content major and core requirements.
+Students also meet with their academic advisor in the Education Department to develop a plan of study to meet course, clinical, and assessment requirements for their secondary education major.
+Students should bear in mind that most content courses have prerequisites.

 Students majoring in French or Spanish and secondary education are required to successfully complete a study abroad or immersion program for at least one semester (or equivalent summer program) in order to receive a teaching license.
 The purpose is to develop linguistic competency and cultural appreciation.
 If this is not a viable option, an immersion experience in the target language is required.
 Information on study abroad opportunities and/or immersion programs is available in the Study Abroad Office.